floe/mobile-sandbox/README.md

 * DroidBox Scripts:

     Here you can find some helpful scripts and tools to work with DroidBox (e.g., anti-detection for DroidBox 4.1.1)

+* DroidLyzer:

+    Here you can find the static analyzer of the Mobile-Sandbox.

+* DroidMS:

+   Here you can find the dynamic analysis module of the Mobile-Sandbox.

 * Mobile-Sandbox API: